Location: Cliff, NM, US

 Our field camp lies at 4,500 feet above sea level in the scenic valley of Cliff, New Mexico, located between Safford, Arizona, and Silver City, New Mexico.
 Students and staff camp around a small building with laboratory and meeting space.
 Students provide their own tents and camping equipment.
 Camp amenities include comfortable outdoor solar shower enclosures, portable toilets in camp and at our work site, and project meals prepared by a professional cook using locally sourced ingredients.
 Although much of our time is spent on field, lab, and experimental archaeology work, we also take field trips on our days off.
 Expenses for field trips are covered by the field school fee, including lodging and occasional restaurant meals.
 We also provide transportation during the field school, including field trips and transportation between Tucson and Cliff at the beginning and end of the program.
 During our orientation in Tucson, field school students reside in University of Arizona campus housing (also covered by the field school fee).
 Cost: Undergraduates who are U.S. citizens or permanent residents will receive a stipend that can be used for field fees, UA tuition, and travel costs.
 Graduate and foreign students will be considered for admission to the field school, but are not eligible for financial support.
 See our website for more information on who qualifies.

 Academic credit for both undergraduates and graduate students is available through the University of Arizona (a 3-credit lab course and a 4-credit field course). credits offered by University of Arizona.
-Tuition is Approximately $3,163 for 7 undergraduate credit hours, plus a $1200 field fee for food, transportation, etc. Qualifying undergraduates will receive financial support (email director for details)..
+Tuition is Approximately $3,163 for 7 undergraduate credit hours, plus a $1200 field fee for food, transportation, etc. Qualifying undergraduates receive a $3300 stipend from the National Science Foundation's Research Experiences for Undergraduates program (NSF REU 1851763).

 The AIA is North America's largest and oldest nonprofit organization dedicated to archaeology.
 The Institute advances awareness, education, fieldwork, preservation, publication, and research of archaeological sites and cultural heritage throughout the world.
 Your contribution makes a difference.